A Frisco Mafia Deep Dive 1928-1932

 Bill Wren

-Managing Editor of the SF Examiner, Bill Wren ran the city and didn’t like to pay the bookies when he lost a bet.
+Managing Editor of the SF Examiner, Bill Wren ran the city, played the horses, and didn’t like to pay up when he lost a bet.

 Bob Patterson